 See the famous Harrison clocks

-John Harrison’s marine clocks, known simply as H1, H2, H3 and H4, are possibly the most important marine clocks ever designed and made.
-Created during the course of Harrison’s lifetime, with H1 being unveiled in 1735, this series of clocks helped sailors to keep track of time and position while at sea.
-These clocks, which are as beautiful and intricate as they are useful, helped to reduce the risks of craft, men and cargo becoming lost at sea.
+John Harrison’s marine clocks, known simply as H1, H2, H3, and H4, are possibly the most important marine clocks ever designed and made.
+Created during Harrison’s lifetime, with H1 being unveiled in 1735, this series of clocks helped sailors keep track of time and position while at sea.
+These clocks, which are as beautiful and intricate as they are useful, helped to reduce the risks of craft, men, and cargo becoming lost at sea.

 Did you know: (4 interesting facts!)